JoshuaEstes/ServerTools/README.md

 All tests are located in the "Tests" folder and can be run with phpunit.
 If you create a command, then please include a test.

+Be sure that you run:

+    ./composer.phar install --dev

 Documentation
 -------------